 The retail industry is going through a challenging phase.
 With the advent of technology, the consumer has a better understanding of products and services in the market.
 This awareness among consumer coupled with exposure to international market causes shorter product life cycles.
 Inadequate retail space, shortage and retention of trained manpower bring profit levels down.
 51% of FDI in the retail industry will redefine market boundaries and bring stiffer competition from global giants in the coming years.
 This could also bring profits down as over the past few years’ discounting is becoming an accepted practice.
 These challenges influence the true potential and growth of this sector and impact the bottom line.

-Adopting Lean Practices will help retailers to significantly improve operationsfor doing the right things for customer in the long run.
+Adopting Lean Practices will help retailers significantly improve operations for doing the right things for customers in the long run.

 Lean Retail is a model for strategic assortment of inventory to meet customer requirements.
 The operational methodology is integral to Just-in-Time which maximizes flexibility by reducing the idle time of materials in order to respond to ever-changing customer demand.
 We have helped our clients in implementing Lean Retail for controlling costs and delighting the customer.